deleOO/yt-popularity-predictor/README.md

 ```

 At this point, you should finally have the `l_model` saved as pickle file in your machine.
-If you want to save time, you can download all the ELT script outputs, l_model included, by running:
+If you want to save time, you can download all the ELT script outputs (l_model included) by running:
 ```
 python download_data.py
 ```